nickeblewis/headforcode/content/courses/dandavis/week43/index.md

 **Time to complete:** 1 week

+## Introduction to how we use Git workflows

 * DONE: [Lesson 1](lesson1): Learn how to "clone" this website to your laptop using Git
 * DONE: [Lesson 2](lesson2): Learn how to create a "new branch"
 * DONE: [Lesson 3](lesson3): Learn how to create a "pull request"